jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 # AssertionError
 ```

-the terminal responds to our change, though all tests are still passing
+the terminal responds to our change, with the one test still passing from [Setup a Test Driven Development Environment](./TDD_SETUP.md)

 ```shell
 ==================== 1 passed in 0.01s ======================